"Quick Impressions" Subgroup

 - You go up and down steps to prove something.
 Just stay on the same level.

 - You forget that after the 6 minutes are done, you take Vital Signs at 0 (immediately!), 5, 10 and 15 minutes.
 (You got a little exercise.
 You went and made some coffee and called a friend.
 The study gets no data).
+You can report your Vital Signs after your tea or coffee at this link.

 - Some other unforeseen tragedy or disaster.